 - More expensive than other similar jackets

-Best for Wet Conditions: Arc’teryx Therme Insulated Parka
+Best Men’s Winter Jacket for Wet Conditions: Arc’teryx Therme Insulated Parka

 On the soggiest of days, there is no substitute for a fully waterproof jacket.
-From the chilly city streets of Seattle and Chicago to the ski-in lodges of Aspen and Vail, the Therme Insulated Parka ($699) is warm, weather-resistant, and uncommonly stylish.
+From the chilly city streets of Seattle and Chicago to the ski-in lodges of Aspen and Vail, the Therme Insulated Parka ($699) is warm, weather-resistant, and looks sharp.

-Compared to other winter jackets on this list, the Therme has a simple and streamlined appearance.
-However, behind its clean lines and understated design is a long list of well-considered features.
+Compared to other winter jackets on this list, the Therme is streamlined.
+Behind its clean, understated design is a long list of functional qualities.

-We were specifically impressed by the internal cuff gaskets that effectively seal in heat and keep cold air and moisture out.
-Because the Therme is a thigh-length parka, it comes with a two-way zipper that enables improved movement when walking and sitting.
+We were impressed by the internal cuff gaskets that effectively seal in heat and keep out cold air and moisture.
+As a thigh-length parka, the Therme comes with a two-way zipper that improves range of motion when sitting down or stepping up into a vehicle.
 Some users report that this zipper is prone to sticking, especially in cold temps.

-The main drawback of the Therme is that it comes with a large open collar that tends to leak precious warmth.
-This issue could be easily fixed by accessorizing with a thick scarf, and the large hood can be adjusted for extra protection from wind, sideways-blowing rain, and snow.
+The main drawback of the Therme is it comes with a broad collar that tends to leak precious warmth.
+This issue could be easily fixed by accessorizing with a thick scarf.
+For extra protection, the large hood can be adjusted to block wind, sideways-blowing rain, and snow.

-We recommend the Therme for everyday urban use and low- to moderate-intensity winter sports, like cross-country skiing and snowshoeing.
+After testing out the jacket, we highly recommend the Therme for everyday around-town use.
 Though it falls on the more expensive end of the spectrum, Arc’teryx is known for its high-quality construction and long-lasting durability.

-With 750-fill down on the inside and a rugged waterproof shell on the outside, the Therme is a wearable antidote to cold weather.
+With 750-fill down on the inside and a rugged waterproof shell on the outside, the Therme is an antidote to cold weather.

 - Insulation: 750-fill goose down

-- Pockets: Two zippered hand pockets, one external zippered chest pocket, one internal zippered chest pocket
+- Pockets: 2 zippered hand pockets, 1 external zippered chest pocket, 1 internal zippered chest pocket

 - Attractive styling